Karim-124/TemplateCreativePeople/README.md

 Once the project is running in your web browser, you will see the homepage displaying a curated collection of creative works.
 Users can explore different categories, view individual profiles, and interact with the content.

-The project is built using HTML, CSS, and JavaScript.
-The HTML files can be found in the `index.html` and `profile.html` files.
-CSS styles are defined in the `styles.css` file, while JavaScript functionality is implemented in the `script.js` file.

 Feel free to customize the project according to your needs.
 You can modify the HTML, CSS, and JavaScript files to add new features, change the design, or incorporate additional functionality.

 ## Contributing